wp-plugins/dotmailer-sign-up-widget/readme.txt

 = Q. I can't drag and drop the widget from the 'Available Widgets' area.
 What should I do? =
 A. There is an alternative way.
 Click on 'Screen Options' in the top right-hand corner and select 'Enable accessibility mode' which appears over to the left.
 'Add' links will then appear on inactive widgets and 'Edit' links will appear on active ones.
 Clicking on 'Add' will allow you to choose where you want to place the widget on your page.

+= Q. Can I send the user to a custom Thank You page after subscription? =
+A. From plugin version 3.4 it is possible.
+You can find the redirection options under the Redirections tab in the plugin dashboard.
+Here you can set up 3 options:
+* No redirection (default): the user will stay on the same page where a short message will be displayed about the result of the subscription
+* Local page: you can select a page from your website that will be your dotMailer Thank you page
+* Custom URL: with this option you can redirect your user wherever you want to.
+If you choose this option, please use a valid URL starting with "http://" or "https://" here.

+= Q. How can I insert the dotMailer form into my posts and pages? =
+A. From plugin version 3.3, you can use the [dotmailer-signup] shortcode to show the form inside the post's content.
+Shortcode parameters (works only when you use the form with a shortcode):
+* showtitle=0 - Hide the title of the widget
+* showdesc=0 - Hide the description under the title
+* redirection="URL" - Redirect the user to a custom URL after successful submission

+Example:
+[dotmailer-signup showtitle=0 showdesc=0 redirection="http://www.example.com"]
+(will show the form without a title and description and will redirect the user to www.example.com on success)

 == Screenshots ==

 1. The plugin will appear as 'dotMailer' in your left-hand menu